 The popular belief is that women have more of an advantage than men in yoga because they tend to be more flexible, but could that benefit also be a liability when it comes to potential injuries?
-According to a recent article in the New York Times, a 2008 study at the University of Berne, in Switzerland, showed that women between the ages of 30 and 40 whose activities made “high demands on motion”—such as yoga—tended to experience hip damage more often.
+According to an article in the New York Times, a 2008 study at the University of Berne, in Switzerland, showed that women between the ages of 30 and 40 whose activities made “high demands on motion”—such as yoga—tended to experience hip damage more often.

 What’s the connection between women and the risk of hip damage?

 “Women have looser ligaments in the pelvis than men,” says Kripalu Yoga teacher and faculty member Cristie Newhart.
 “If a ligament is overstretched, we lose stability and correct joint function.
 This is one contributing factor in hip issues for women.
 Often we don’t even realize that we’ve overstretched the ligaments—it can take years for this condition to be noticed.”

 How can women avoid such injuries and continue to be nourished by their yoga practice?
 One of the keys, says Cristie, is awareness.
 Having an open mind about how we show up on our mat can help counterbalance the risks that may arise from having a highly flexible body.
 “What makes yoga ‘yoga’ isn’t the postures we do, but how we approach practice,” says Cristie.
 “If we approach practice with the idea of ‘conquering the body’ or ‘making something happen,’ injuries will be inevitable.
 We need to ask ourselves why we practice and what we hope to gain.”
 So, if we seek greater intensity in our practice, we need to pay close attention to how that intensity is reflected in the body.